What do I do if my review time is high?

 The PR is too large

-Similar to if the team is too busy, larger PRs may languish if reviewing them will be timely.
+Similar to if the team is too busy, larger PRs may languish if reviewing them will be time consuming.
 Breaking tasks into shorter and quicker iterations will increase cycle time across the board, including pickup time.

 Ways To Reduce Review Time